-A. Definitions
+A. Definitions.

-Bullying is conduct that is repeated by one or more students and targets another student, causing one or more of the following:
+Bullying is conduct that is repeated by one or more students or by a school staff member and targets a student, causing one or more of the following:

-- a. physical or emotional harm to the targeted student or damage to his/her property; - placement of the targeted student in reasonable fear of harm to him/herself or of damage to his/her property; - c. a hostile environment at school for the targeted student; - d. infringement on the rights of the targeted student at school; or - Material and substantial disruption to the educational process or the orderly operation of the school.
+- physical or emotional harm to the targeted student or damage to his/her property; - placement of the targeted student in reasonable fear of harm to him/herself or of damage to his/her property; - a hostile environment at school for the targeted student; - infringement on the rights of the targeted student at school; or - material and substantial disruption to the educational process or the orderly operation of the school